adstavrev/RocketSim/README.md

 How the Rocket Controls Itself
 ------------------------------
-The rocket can only control its position and orientation using only main engine and two small RCS thrusters as described below:
+The rocket can only control its position and orientation using the main engine and two small RCS thrusters as described below:
 - The main engine can throttle from 0-100%, and gimbal in two axes to a maximum of +/- 10 degrees.
 - The two RCS thrusters are used only for roll control